epochml/bylaws/_sources/title-1/chapter-1.md.txt

 ## §9.
 System Administrators and the Cluster

-1. As the construction of a secure student-run cluster is necessary to fulfill Epoch's purpose, the Technical Division shall set up a training and certification program for cluster hardware technicians and system administrators (sysadmins).
+1. As the construction of a secure student-run cluster is necessary to fulfill Epoch's purpose, the Services Division shall set up a training and certification program for cluster hardware technicians and system administrators (sysadmins).
 These training and certification programs shall correspond with various professional certifications that are issued in the IT industry.

-2. The officers leading the Technical Division (CSO, CTO) shall be assigned the role of lead sysadmin and must thus be in charge of holding cluster root credentials.
+2. The officers leading the Services Division (CSO) shall be assigned the role of lead sysadmin and must thus be in charge of holding cluster root credentials.

     1. Main Board members may choose to extend this designation to their shadows.

-    2. The Technical Division may choose to extend this designation to other technical division members, contingent on the consent of a supermajority of the officers leading the Technical Division.
+    2. The Services Division may choose to extend this designation to other Services Division members, contingent on the consent of a supermajority of the officers leading the Services Division.

 3. Head sysadmins may send out communications to whoever it may concern dictating current technical objectives and what is needed to fulfill